aori-io/aori/README.md

 #### Aori is designed to securely facilitate performant cross chain trading, with trust minimized settlement.
 To accomplish this, Aori uses a combination of off-chain infrastucture, on-chain settlement contracts, and Layer Zero messaging.

 #### Solvers can expose a simple API to ingest and process orderflow directly to their trading system.
-The Aori smart contracts ensure that the user’s intents are satisfied by the Solver on the destination chain according to the parameters of an intent on the source chain, signed by the user.
+The Aori smart contracts ensure that the user's intents are satisfied by the Solver on the destination chain according to the parameters of an intent on the source chain, signed by the user.

 ## Protocol Architecture